darkguyidk/ACE-s-Checker-melonloader/README.md

 # **Ace’s Checker melonloader**

 Ace’s Checker is your essential tool for tracking every player in your lobby.

-NOT MADE BY ME GO CHECK OUT THE OG
+CODE (excluding the melonloader part) NOT MADE BY ME GO CHECK OUT [THE OG](https://github.com/mmmACEmmm/ACE-s-Checker)
 ## What It Does

 - **Color Code Checker:** Instantly view each player’s color code.